toov00/HYPERLIQUID_PRICE_WIDGET/README.md

   // Price threshold alerts
   priceAlerts: {
     enabled: true,
-    upperThreshold: 30.00,          // Alert when price goes ABOVE this
+    upperThreshold: 30.00,          // Alerts when price goes above this
-    lowerThreshold: 20.00,          // Alert when price goes BELOW this },
+    lowerThreshold: 20.00,          // Alerts when price goes below this },

   // 24-hour change alerts
   changeAlerts: {
     enabled: true,
-    positivePercent: 10,            // Alert if price up more than 10%
+    positivePercent: 10,            // Alerts if price goes up by more than 10%
-    negativePercent: -10            // Alert if price down more than 10% },
+    negativePercent: -10            // Alerts if price goes down by more than 10% },

   // Cooldown to prevent spam (minutes)